wp-plugins/search-engine/readme.txt

 * First official release to the public as a plugin

 == Upgrade Notice ==

+= 0.5.0 =
+* AND / OR / "Exact Phrase" multi-combination Support
+* Bug fixes in indexing
+* Bug fixes in search

 = 0.4.7 =
 * Bug fixes in indexing